c19354837/react-native-system-setting/README.md

 That's all.

-If link does not work, or you just want to do it manually, you can follow this way:
+If link does not work, you can do it manually.
+Just follow this way:

 **android/settings.gradle**